sobhan-zp/catch-me-if-you-can/Server Program/Node.JS Web Socket Connection/README.md

-House Tatch WebSocket Server
+#House Tatch WebSocket Server

-Environments Requirements:
+##Environments Requirements:

     1. node version 8.5.0 or above

     2. npm version 3.10.10 or above

     3. Port 80 accessible

+##To run the test (mocha has installed locally):

+    1. Install Mocha globally and run 'mocha' in ht folder

+    2. Install Mocha locally and run 'npm test' in ht folder

-Node JS Modules Requirements for Server:
+##Node JS Modules Requirements for Server:

     1. async